kevin0120/mix/plugins/inputs/postgresql_extensible/README.md

 # PostgreSQL plugin

 This postgresql plugin provides metrics for your postgres database.
-It has been designed to parse SQL queries in the plugin section of your `telegraf.conf`.
+It has been designed to parse SQL queries in the plugin section of your `rush.conf`.

 The example below has two queries are specified, with the following parameters: